zammad/zammad-org/src/sr/tutorials/webserver-config.md

 #### Step 3 - Adjust HTTPS Configuration

 Our default configuration aims for a broad support of end user devices.
 This may not fit your needs.
-Mozilla has a great [ssl-config generator](https://ssl-config.mozilla.org/){target=_blank} that should help you to meet your requirements!
+Mozilla has a great [SSL-config generator](https://ssl-config.mozilla.org/){target=_blank} that should help you to meet your requirements!